GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/01_strings.md

 If the system cannot properly parse the string, it will instead assign the default value provided.

-# Manipulating strings {#strings_d}
+# Manipulating strings
-Various forms of string manipulations can be performed via @ref bs::StringUtil "StringUtil", including but not limited to: making a string upper or lower case, replacing string elements, matching string elements, splitting strings based on delimiters and more.
+Various forms of string manipulations can be performed via @bs::StringUtil, including but not limited to: making a string upper or lower case, replacing string elements, matching string elements, splitting strings based on delimiters and more.

 ~~~~~~~~~~~~~{.cpp}
 String string = "124,355,banana,954";